jdgc5/jdgc5/README.md

 <h1>👨‍🦲 About Me</h1>

 Hi there!
-I'm a Higher Technician in Web Application Development from Granada.
+I'm a Higher Technician in Web Application Development from Granada. <br>
 I am a very positive, hardworking person with great adaptability and the ability for self-learning.
 I'm passionate about web development and constantly learning and looking for new ways to improve my skills in this field